mtov/engsoftmoderna/en/chapter1.md

 > *Our civilization runs on software.* -- Bjarne Stroustrup

-In this initial chapter, we outline the objectives and challenges addressed in Software Engineering (Section 1.1).
+In this first chapter, we outline the objectives and challenges addressed in Software Engineering (Section 1.1).
-We additionally provide an overview of the primary subjects investigated in this field of Computer Science (Section 1.2).
+We also present and explore the primary topics studied in this field of Computer Science (Section 1.2).
 Our goal is to provide a comprehensive understanding of the field before diving into specific topics.
-As Software Engineering is a broad domain, we also discuss the types of software systems that can make benefit from principles and practices presented in this book (Section 1.3).
+As Software Engineering is a broad domain, we discuss the types of software systems that can benefit from the principles and practices presented in this book (Section 1.3).
-This is done to avoid any misconceptions concerning the scope of our work.
+This is done to avoid misconceptions concerning the scope of our work.
 After that, we present the topics addressed in the remaining chapters of the book (see Section 1.4).

-## Definition, Context, and History
+## Definition and Historical Context

 In today's world, virtually everything operates via software.
 Various organizations, including businesses of every scale